geoorgeous/imat3606-cw1/docs/README.md

 While [GLM](https://glm.g-truc.net/0.9.8/index.html) is generally recommended as the best OpenGL maths library, I've challenged myself to write my own simple maths library.
 This includes only exactly what I need for the engine and is built upon as and when need be.
 Currently the library only includes matrix and vector mathematics.

 I'm using GitHub and Visual Studio's Team Explorer to source control the project.
 This allows me to keep track of the project's development and also keeps my progress safe in the cloud.
+[I'm also using GitHub issues](https://github.com/george-mcdonagh/imat3606-cw1/issues) to make notes for myself on how things should work or things that need doing.
 [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is being used to generate HTML documentation for the bulk of my source code.
 You can view the latest documentation [here](https://george-mcdonagh.github.io/imat3606-cw1/documentation/).